 Drink some hot or iced herbal tea.
 Certain teas, like hibiscus or cinnamon, taste sweet without containing sugar.

 Try a glass of water and a walk.
 Sometimes when we feel hungry we are actually thirsty.
-If you still feel it after 20 minutes, have a balanced snack.
+If you still feel like you are having a craving after 20 minutes, try eating a balanced snack.